Corporate Farming & Land Ownership Laws – An Overview

 Corporate Farming Laws

 Several states have statutes or constitutional provisions that restrict the power of certain corporations to engage in farming or agriculture, or to acquire, purchase, or otherwise obtain land that is used or usable for agricultural production.
 Such legal provisions are commonly referred to as corporate farming laws, or anti-corporate farming laws.
 Most corporate farming laws are enacted as statutes rather than constitutional amendments.
-Nineteen states have statutes or constitutional amendments that prohibit or limit corporate farming: Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Utah, Virginia, and Wisconsin.
+Twenty-one states have statutes or constitutional amendments that prohibit or limit corporate farming: Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Utah, Virginia, and Wisconsin.

 The primary goal of corporate farming laws is to protect the economic viability of family farms in light of the threats from competition with corporate-owned or corporate-managed farms.
 Some proponents of corporate farming laws also argue that corporate-owned or managed farms are more likely than family farms to inflict serious environmental damages and will be unfairly protected from liability for these damages by the farms’ corporate status.
 Opponents of corporate farming laws commonly argue that these laws are unnecessarily restrictive, ineffective, and anti-capitalistic.
 Additionally, opponents argue that corporate farming laws are unconstitutional because they impede a vibrant free trade economy among the states.